kattaajay/AC209A_SlopeDetection/Report-IntroductionandEDA.md

 ![png](Report-IntroductionandEDA_files/Report-IntroductionandEDA_43_1.png)

-#### Comments:
+** Comments **
-* Similarly, we can look at the distribution of thigh angle amplitude
+1. Similarly, we can look at the distribution of thigh angle amplitude
-* The distribution and mean of thigh angle amplitude changes at different reference slopes
+2. The distribution and mean of thigh angle amplitude changes at different reference slopes
-* As the thigh roll angle increases, the most probable reference slope also increases
+3. As the thigh roll angle increases, the most probable reference slope also increases